unimarkup/specification/Middleend_Reference.md

 - `um_type` ...--not null text-- The Unimarkup type of the macro
 - `parameters` ...--text-- The parameters of the macro
 - `body` ...--text-- The body of the macro
-- `fallback-body` ...--text-- The body of the macro that is used if `body` is empty, which can happen in multi-language context
+- `fallback-body` ...--text-- The body of the macro that is used if `body` is empty, which may happen in multi-language context
+- `description` ...--text-- An optional description of the macro
+- `fallback-description` ...--text-- The description of the macro table that is used, if `description´ is empty, which may happen in multi-language context

 The primary key for this table is the combination of `name` and `parameters`.
 This means, that a macro is unique by its `name` and `parameters`.